top of page

 What are Traumatic Events?

 A traumatic event is a shocking, scary, or dangerous experience that is often life-threatening.
-It can affect someone emotionally and physically and traumatic events include experiences such as natural disasters (such as hurricanes, earthquakes, and floods), acts of violence (such as assault, abuse, terror attacks, and mass shootings), and car crashes or other accidents.
+It can affect someone emotionally and physically, potentially leading to anxiety, depression, and other mental health issues.
+Traumatic events include experiences such as natural disasters (such as hurricanes, earthquakes, and floods), acts of violence (such as assault, abuse, terror attacks, and mass shootings), and car crashes or other accidents.

 What is Post-Traumatic Stress Disorder (PTSD)?

 Most people who have been exposed to traumatic event(s) can recover with time.
 However, some people may continue to experience significant distress reactions beyond one month and these reactions interfere with the person's daily functioning.
-In such a situation, the person may be diagnosed with PTSD and would required trauma therapy offered by a qualified mental health professional.
+In such a situation, the person may be diagnosed with PTSD and would require PTSD treatment offered by a qualified mental health professional in Singapore.

 1. Intrusive Thoughts or Memories: Distressing memories, flashbacks, or nightmares related to the traumatic event.